Sunday, September 25, 2005

 After that, latitude-longitude positions were used in place of names, but this proved to be time consuming & confusing.

-When a novel called "Storm" by George R. Stewart was released, the storm in his book was named after a woman.
+"Storm" by George R. Stewart was released, the storm in his book was named after a woman.
 This soon caught on & became practice during WWII.

 In 1951 however, the United States adopted a new plan, this one named storms by a phonetic alphabet.
 (Alpha, Baker, Charles) This didn't last long as the hurricanes were once again named after women in 1953.